jcalz23/logo_detection_w281/README.md

 [Logos-32plus](http://www.ivl.disco.unimib.it/activities/logo-recognition/) is a collection of 12,312 real-world photos that contain 32 different logo classes.
 It is an expansion on the the [FlickrLogos-32 dataset](https://www.uni-augsburg.de/en/fakultaet/fai/informatik/prof/mmc/research/datensatze/flickrlogos/).
 Both has the same classes of objects but Logos-32plus has substantially more images.
 Logos-32plus is designed to be more representative of the various conditions that logos appear in and more suitable for training keypoint-based approaches to logo recognition.
 Logos appear in high contrast on approximately planar or cylindrical surfaces with varying degrees of obstruction.
 To construct this dataset, images were scraped from Flickr and Google Images through a text-based search on image tags.
 To increase variability in the data distribution, different queries were put together by concatenating a noun plus the logo name (i.e. "merchandising Becks", "can Becks", "drink Becks").
 Scraped images were manually filtered to remove unfocused, blurred, noisy, or duplicate images [1].

 We selected 10 logo classes from the 32 in Logos-32plus to use as the total dataset for training and evaluation.
-Eace image in this dataset is labeled with a single class, and the 10 classes each contain 300 photos on average.
+Each image in this dataset is labeled with a single class, and the 10 classes each contain 300 photos on average.
 Bounding box annotations are provided for each occurrence of a logo in an image; photos may have one or multiple instances of the logo corresponding to the labeled class.
 In cases where an image contains logos belonging to multiple classes, only logos corresponding to the image class are annotated.
 The distribution of images and bounding boxes per class are shown in Fig. 1.
 Note that bounding box counts are significantly larger than image counts due to images containing multiple occurrences of a logo.

 <p align = "center">